simioyin222/120-hours/README.md

 Objective
 Develop a dynamic and interactive web application for UFC fans to plan their fight night experiences.
 Users will be able to create events, vote on fights, receive real-time updates, and order food or find local bars that broadcast the fights.

-Key Features and Implementation Strategy
-1. Event Creation and Management
-Functionality: Users create their UFC event nights, choosing the date, time, and specific fights.
-Tech Stack:
-Frontend: React for dynamic UI components.
-Backend: Node.js with Express to handle API requests.
-Database: MongoDB for storing event details.
-Implementation: Design user-friendly forms in Figma, implement CRUD (Create, Read, Update, Delete) operations in the backend.
-2. Voting on Fights
-Functionality: Users vote on which fights they are most excited about.
-Tech Stack:
-Frontend: React components for interactive voting UI.
-Backend: Node.js with voting logic to ensure one vote per fight per user.
-Database: MongoDB to store votes.
-Implementation: Create engaging components in Figma, develop endpoints for voting and retrieving results.
-3. Real-Time Updates on Fights
-Functionality: Fetch real-time updates on fight nights using the UFC Python package.
-Integration: Schedule periodic updates to fetch the latest data.
-User Interface: Design live update feeds in Figma.
-Backend: Python scripts run via a service or cron job to update fight details.
-4. Food Delivery Integration
-Functionality: Integration with food delivery services like Uber Eats and DoorDash.
-Implementation: Use deep linking to direct users to food services.
-User Interface: Embed links within the event page for easy access.
-5. Local Notifications for Reminders
-Tech Stack: Web Notifications API for browsers.
-Functionality: Notify users about upcoming fights or events they've shown interest in.
-Implementation: Implement permission-based notifications triggered by specific user actions or time.
-6. Social Media Integration (Twitter)
-Functionality: Display live feeds of tweets related to UFC.
-Tech Stack: Twitter API v2 to fetch real-time tweets.
-User Interface: Design a section in the app for social media feeds.
-Implementation: Utilize Twitter's stream endpoints to pull live data.
-7. User-Generated Content for UFC Fight Venues
-Functionality: Users submit and search for bars showing UFC fights.
-Tech Stack: Google Maps API for displaying locations.
-User Interface: Forms for submission and maps for display.
-Backend: Node.js to handle form submissions and database interactions.
-8. Streaming and Media Content
-Functionality: Links to streaming platforms and recent YouTube videos.
-Tech Stack: YouTube API for video content, manual links for streaming services.
-Implementation: Implement API calls to YouTube and maintain a database of streaming service links.
-Development Tools and Languages
-Frontend: React, HTML5, CSS3, JavaScript
-Backend: Node.js, Express, Python (for the UFC data fetching script)
-Database: MongoDB
-APIs: UFC Python package, Twitter API, YouTube API, Google Maps, Twitch API Design and Prototyping: Figma
-Deployment and Testing
-Deployment: Deploy the application on a cloud platform like AWS or Heroku.
-Testing: Use Jest for frontend testing and Mocha for backend testing.
+## **Project Overview: UFC Event Planner**

+### **Objective**

+Develop a dynamic and interactive web application for UFC fans to plan their fight night experiences.
+Users will be able to create events, vote on fights, receive real-time updates, and order food or find local bars that broadcast the fights.

+### **Key Features and Implementation Strategy**

+### **1. Event Creation and Management**

+- **Functionality:** Users create their UFC event nights, choosing the date, time, and specific fights.
+- **Tech Stack:**
+    - **Frontend:** React for dynamic UI components.
+    - **Backend:** Node.js with Express to handle API requests.
+    - **Database:** MongoDB for storing event details.
+- **Implementation:** Design user-friendly forms in Figma, implement CRUD (Create, Read, Update, Delete) operations in the backend.

+### **2. Voting on Fights**

+- **Functionality:** Users vote on which fights they are most excited about.
+- **Tech Stack:**
+    - **Frontend:** React components for interactive voting UI.
+    - **Backend:** Node.js with voting logic to ensure one vote per fight per user.
+    - **Database:** MongoDB to store votes.
+- **Implementation:** Create engaging components in Figma, develop endpoints for voting and retrieving results.

+### **3. Real-Time Updates on Fights**

+- **Functionality:** Fetch real-time updates on fight nights using the UFC Python package.
+- **Integration:** Schedule periodic updates to fetch the latest data.
+- **User Interface:** Design live update feeds in Figma.
+- **Backend:** Python scripts run via a service or cron job to update fight details.

+### **1. Email Notification Feature**

+- **Platform:** Mailjet
+- **Capabilities:** Transactional emails, email marketing, real-time monitoring, A/B testing, and automation.
+- **Volume:** Up to 6,000 emails per month with a daily limit of 200 emails.
+- **Integration:** Setup Mailjet services to handle email notifications for event reminders and marketing.

+### **2. Local Notification Feature**

+- **Technologies:** Web Notifications API for browsers, UserNotifications for iOS, and NotificationCompat for Android.
+- **Functionality:** Display notifications on desktop and mobile devices, with permissions required from users.
+- **Implementation:**
+    - Browser: Trigger notifications based on user actions or timed events.
+    - iOS/Android: Schedule local and push notifications, handling with native APIs.

+### **3. Cross-Platform Mobile Apps**

+- **Frameworks:** React Native or Flutter
+- **Libraries:** **`react-native-push-notification`** for React Native; potentially use similar libraries for Flutter.
+- **Functionality:** Manage notifications across iOS and Android platforms seamlessly.

+### **4. Social Media Live Feeds**

+- **Service:** Twitter API v2
+- **Features:** Access real-time tweets, filter by hashtags, words, or phrases.
+- **Usage Limits:** 500,000 Tweets per month under the free tier.
+- **Integration:** Incorporate live Twitter feeds related to UFC into the app.

+### **5. Food Ordering Integration**

+- **Platforms:** Uber Eats, DoorDash
+- **Method:** Deep linking to food ordering apps.
+- **Functionality:** Allow users to directly access restaurant pages on food ordering apps from the event planning interface.

+### **6. User-Generated Content: UFC Fight Venues**

+- **Interface:** Form on the website for users to submit information about bars.
+- **Database:** Store submissions in a structured database with fields like name, location, fees, and descriptions.
+- **Display:** Integrate Google Maps to show submitted locations as markers, providing detailed information upon interaction.

+### **7. Streamlined Process for Verifying Locations**

+- **Admin Panel:** Develop an interface for admins to review and approve user submissions.
+- **Bulk Uploads:** Implement scripts to bulk upload verified locations directly into the database.

+### **8. Streaming Links for Fights**

+- **Database Management:** Maintain a database of streaming services and PPV event links.
+- **Admin Interface:** Create a simple admin interface to update streaming links as they become available.

+### **9. YouTube Video Integration**

+- **API:** YouTube Data API
+- **Features:** Fetch the most recent and featured YouTube videos related to UFC.
+- **Implementation:** Use API calls to retrieve videos sorted by date or relevance, integrating these videos into the app.

+### **10. Twitch Live Streams**

+- **API:** Twitch Helix API
+- **Functionality:** Fetch live streams tagged with UFC or MMA.
+- **Integration:** Use the **`Get Streams`** endpoint, filtering by appropriate game IDs or tags.

+### **Development Tools and Languages**

+- **Frontend:** React, HTML5, CSS3, JavaScript
+- **Backend:** Node.js, Express, Python (for the UFC data fetching script)
+- **Database:** MongoDB
+- **APIs:** UFC Python package, Twitter API, YouTube API, Google Maps, Twitch API
+- **Design and Prototyping:** Figma

+### **Deployment and Testing**

+- **Deployment:** Deploy the application on a cloud platform like AWS or Heroku.
+- **Testing:** Use Jest for frontend testing and Mocha for backend testing.
 Conduct user testing to ensure functionality and usability.

-Future Enhancements
+### **Future Enhancements**

-Expand social media integrations to include Instagram and possibly Facebook.
+- Expand social media integrations to include Instagram and possibly Facebook.
-Enhance food delivery options by integrating more services or providing recommendations based on user location and preferences.
+- Enhance food delivery options by integrating more services or providing recommendations based on user location and preferences.

-This comprehensive outline should guide your development process and ensure each component is well-planned and executed.
-As you proceed with designing and styling in Figma, you can refine these plans based on the visual and user experience feedback.
-Let me know if there's any specific area you need further assistance with!
+Other tools to consider:

+.
+Cloud Services and Infrastructure
+AWS Lambda and API Gateway: For a serverless architecture, which can scale automatically and reduce operational overhead for your real-time data fetching and backend services.
+Firebase: Offers a range of services including real-time databases, cloud functions, hosting, and user authentication which could streamline some of your backend processes.
+2. Content Delivery Network (CDN)
+Cloudflare or AWS CloudFront: Use a CDN to serve your static assets (JavaScript, CSS, images) faster to users globally.
+This is particularly beneficial for performance improvements in applications with a wide geographical user base.
+3. Advanced Search and Filters
+Elasticsearch: If your application's search features become more complex, particularly for searching bars, restaurants, and content, Elasticsearch can provide powerful search capabilities with auto-complete, typos handling, and real-time indexing.
+4. Security Enhancements
+OAuth for Social Media Integration: Securely handle user authentication and permissions with social media services using OAuth.
+This is crucial for protecting user data and ensuring compliance with data privacy regulations.
+SSL/TLS Certificates: Ensure all data transmitted between your servers and users is encrypted, particularly important for applications handling user-generated content and personal settings.
+5. Performance Monitoring and Optimization Tools
+New Relic or Datadog: These tools offer real-time monitoring and alerting for your application’s performance and can help quickly pinpoint issues in production.
+Lighthouse: For frontend performance and best practices auditing, Lighthouse can be integrated into your build process to ensure your application is optimized for speed and user experience.
+6. DevOps Tools
+Docker: Use Docker for containerizing your application, ensuring consistency across different development, testing, and production environments.
+Jenkins or GitHub Actions: For continuous integration/continuous deployment (CI/CD) pipelines, these tools can automate your testing and deployment process, improving speed and reliability in rolling out new features or updates.
+7. User Behavior Analytics
+Google Analytics or Mixpanel: To better understand how users interact with your application and to make data-driven decisions, integrating a user analytics tool can provide insights into user behavior, feature usage, and retention.
+8. Backup and Disaster Recovery
+Automated Backups: Regularly scheduled backups and a clear disaster recovery plan to ensure data integrity and availability in case of system failures.
+9. Accessibility Tools
+Axe or WAVE: Integrating accessibility tools into your development process can help ensure your application is accessible to all users, including those with disabilities.

 ##### now back to brainstorming and creating in figma for each page/ part of the program of ui/ux please refer to this link https://www.figma.com/file/IVxSmBgu8wzEJZr5JMPo0s/UFC-FIGHTNIGHT?type=design&node-id=0%3A1&mode=design&t=H1MDyVZOuQ7tRGPx-1